modagavr/pancake-wizard/README.md

-# 🎰 PancakeSwap is afraid of this!
+# [HOT🔥UPDATE V2] 🎰 PancakeSwap is afraid of this!
 This bot is a casino winner

-This bot wins almost every 5 minute BNB-USD option on PancakeSwap Prediction
+This bot wins almost every 5 minute BNB-USD option on PancakeSwap Prediction.

+Now it works with PancakePredictionV2.

 ![alt PancakeSwap Prediciton Bot-Winner](ppw-image.png)